Wamberal Beach

 Batemans Bay

-Venture south to the heart of Australia’s Oyster Coast and sample succulent Clyde River oysters from the farm gates of Pearly Oyster Bar and Farm and the Oyster Shed on Wray Street.
-You won't have to pay the eye-watering prices of a fine diner, however.
-Purchasing them from the source means you can get your fill of the freshest bargain bivalves on the cheap.
+Oysters are a notouriously expensive delicacy.
+At $7 a pop in Sydney's fine diners, it can be hard to enjoy them when they're take up such a big chunk of the bill.
+Venture south to the heart of Australia’s Oyster Coast and sample succulent Clyde River oysters from the farm gates of Pearly Oyster Bar and Farm or the Oyster Shed on Wray Street, where you can slurp away guilt-free.
+Like, $2-$3 an oyster guilt-free.
 There are also wildlife encounters of the non-edible kind on the coast of Batemans Bay.
-Meet fur seals and penguins off Montague Island, follow ancient walking tracks like the 2km Wasp Head Walk in Murramaranga National Park, or go bush swimming in the Clyde River National Park, all without opening your wallet, before calling it a day at the Bay Breeze Boutique Motel, where you can rest your head for around $200 a night.
+Meet fur seals and penguins off Montague Island, follow ancient walking tracks like the 2km Wasp Head Walk in Murramaranga National Park, or go bush swimming in the Clyde River National Park, all without opening your wallet.

 Check out more of the state